-Parents/guardians of the Berryessa Union School District can register with the districts designee to receive notifications of individual pesticide applications by calling (408) 923-1892.
+Parents/guardians of the Berryessa Union School District can register with the Director of Maintenance, Operations and Transportation, Miguel Cruz (mcruz@busd.net) to receive notifications of individual pesticide applications by calling (408) 923-1892.
 Persons who register for this notification shall be notified at least seventy-two (72) hours prior to the application, except in emergencies, and will be provided the name and active ingredient(s) of the pesticide as well as the intended date of application.